-1. Assignment Locations
+1. Assignment Locations.

 a.
 For civil, family law, and probate matters, the physical address of the party filing the first paper determines whether a case is filed in the Ukiah courthouse or the Ten Mile branch in Fort Bragg.
 The filer or filer's attorney must include the filer's physical address in the filing.
-Any filing of a new case that does not include the filer's physical address will be rejected by the court and returned to the filer.
+Any filing of a new case that does not include the filer's

-- b.
+- physical address will be rejected by the court and returned to the filer. - b.
 Civil, family law, and probate cases in which the filing party's address is in Fort Bragg, the Town of Mendocino, Comptche, Westport, Elk, Caspar, Point Arena, Gualala, or other coastal communities will be assigned to the judge presiding in the Ten Mile courthouse in Fort Bragg.
 All other new case filings will be assigned to judges in the Ukiah courthouse. - c.
 Traffic and non-traffic infraction violations cited in Fort Bragg, the Town of Mendocino, Comptche, Westport, Elk, Caspar, Point Arena, Gualala, other coastal communities, along Highway 1, along Highway 20 west of the Town of Willits, and along the coastline will be assigned to the judge presiding in the Ten Mile courthouse.
 All other infraction violations will be assigned to judges in the Ukiah courthouse. - 2.
 Civil Case Assignment Procedure.
-Generally, when a new civil case is filed, whether electronically or in person, except for case types in 1.6(a)(2)(b) and (c), the court will review the address of the initial filing party (petitioner/plaintiff) and assign the case based on the physical address of the filing party.
+When a new civil case is filed, whether electronically of in person, except for case types in 1.6(a)(2)(b) and (c), the court will review the address of the initial filing party (petitioner/plaintiff) and assign the case based on the physical address of the filing party.
 If the initial filing party's address is out of county, cases will be assigned based on the address of the respondent/defendant.
-The filing party will indicate the address of the respondent/defendant in the initial pleading, on the Party's Information tab when submitting pleadings via e-filing, or by comment to the court.
+The filing party will indicate the address of the respondent/defendant in the initial pleading, on the Party's Information tab when submitting pleadings via e-filing, or by comment to the court. - 3.
+Family Law Case Assignment Procedure.
+When a new family law case is filed, whether electronically or in person, the court will review the address of the initial filing party (petitioner) and assign the case based on the physical address of the filing party. - 4.
+Probate Case Assignment Procedure.
+When a new probate case is filed, whether electronically or in person, except for case types in 1.6(a)(2)(a), the court will review the address of the initial filing party (petitioner) or the address of the decedent's estate and assign the case based on the physical address of the filing party. - 5.
+Criminal Case Assignment Procedure.
+The court will assign criminal cases based on the District Attorney's Office's courthouse filing determination. - 6.
+Transfer of Cases.
+The court may order the transfer of a case from one branch of the court to the other for a limited purpose (i.e., a particular hearing, for mediation, etc.), or for all purposes.